 Which Tactics to Tackle?

-This is blog post number five in an eight-part series that unpacks the key questions we encourage brands to ask when evaluating their brand relevancy.
+This is blog post number five in a seven-part series that unpacks the key questions we encourage brands to ask when evaluating their brand relevancy.

 In this article, we address: “Which tactics should we implement first?
 Second?
 Third?”

 One thing I love about cooking is following directions.
 When I have a recipe, even if I’m cooking it for the first time, I can feel confident that if I just follow steps 1, 2, and 3, everything should turn out just fine.
 So when I’m in charge of dinner, I get all my ingredients ready, put them in the right order, and go.